BlakeG2424/pandas-challenge/README.md

 --Math Scores by Grade
 --Reading Scores by Grade

-# In this section i will create two tables (Scores by School Spending,Scores by School Size)
+# In this section, I will create three tables (Scores by School Spending, Scores by School Size, Scores by School Type)
 Scores by School Spending:
 Create a table that breaks down school performance based on average spending ranges (per student).